robertschneiderman/tabs-overflow/README.md

 ### Walkthrough

-Our hapless user has too many tabs open!
-With three safe tabs, 5 unsafe tabs, and one overflow tab, his browser window looks like this:
+Our user has too many tabs open!
+With three safe tabs, 5 cycling tabs, and one overflow tab, his browser window looks like this:

 ![First Walkthrough Image](images/walkthrough_first.png)